-- 8. What does the tool called Symbol tell you about what parts are in an atom or ion? - What rules can you use to tell how many protons, neutrons and electrons make up an atom or ion? - Check your ideas and write down two examples that show your rules work and include a drawing for each. - 9.
-Partner Discussion.
+- 8. What does the tool called Symbol tell you about what parts are in an atom or ion? - What rules can you use to tell how many protons, neutrons and electrons make up an atom or ion? - Check your ideas and write down two examples that show your rules work and include a drawing for each. - Reflection.
 Make sure you know working definitions for: nucleus, proton, neutron, electron, atom, ion, charge, neutral, atomic mass, and element.
+(You might research online resources to check your understanding; cite any references that you use) - 10.
+Play the Games to check your understanding and prepare for the exam.